adaltavo/HATS/README.md

 9. Download any tools / homebrew apps you want to add to the pack
 10. Combine them all together, like extract them all into a folder, put the payloads file inside the bootloader folder

-## GOODIES

-If you want to use Edizon, Tesla Menu plus cheats updater, download this file [Tesla Combo](https://github.com/sthetix/HATS/blob/main/Tesla_Combo.zip)  extract it to your SD card.